pomelott/webpack4-cli/README.md

     |    |          └———entry.js

 ```
-then the output will changed
+then the output will be changed
 ```
     Root
     |———dist   // output root